The Tactical Adaptive Strategies Explained

 It requires just a few minutes each month to rebalance the portfolio using the monthly Rebalance Notice.

-Table: the table, also produced by the Tactical Model, shows month by month and annual returns together with summary statistics.
+The chart shows back tested results for nearly 6 years including the 2020 bear market.
+Dividends are included.
+The table, also produced by the Tactical Model, shows month by month and annual returns together with summary statistics.
+Tables are also included for the benchmark S&P 500 and Vanguard Balanced Index Fund.

-What makes this Strategy well worth the annual subscription price?
+What makes our strategies well worth the annual subscription price?

 I have tested many thousands of tactical strategies and, in every case, my first focus has been on drawdowns, then returns.

-The strategies which have resulted from this discipline are strategies in which I have confidence sharing with our family and subscribers.
+The strategies which have resulted from this discipline are strategies in which I have confidence sharing with my family and with my subscribers.

 One strategy does not fit all markets.

-The integration of our Market Conditions Model, condition-specific fund baskets, and Tactical Model yields a strategy combination which is designed to navigate the full spectrum of market conditions.
+The integration of our Market Conditions Model, condition-specific fund baskets, and Tactical Model yields strategy combinations which are designed to navigate the full spectrum of market conditions.

 Selection & Allocation